vuejs/vuex/docs/en/testing.md

     }
   }

-  // call the action with mocked store and arguments action({ commit, state }, ...args)
+  // appler l'action avec le store simulé et les arguments action({ commit, state }, ...args)

   // check if no mutations should have been dispatched